-Following the September 11, 2001 events, Standard & Poor's and Moody's downgraded the credit ratings of American, and the credit ratings of a number of other major airlines.
-The long-term corporate credit ratings of American were initially retained on review for possible downgrade by Moody's, and following subsequent downgrades, were given a negative outlook.
-In addition, the long-term corporate credit ratings of American remain on Standard & Poor's CreditWatch with negative implications.
-Any additional reductions in American's credit ratings could result in increased borrowing costs to the Company and might limit the availability of future financing sources.
+Following the September 11, 2001 events, Standard & Poor's and Moody's downgraded the credit ratings of AMR and American, and the credit ratings of a number of other major airlines.
+The long-term corporate credit ratings of AMR and American were initially retained on review for possible downgrade by Moody's, and following subsequent downgrades, were given a negative outlook.
+In addition, the long-term corporate credit ratings of AMR and American remain on Standard & Poor's CreditWatch with negative implications.
+Any additional reductions in AMR's or American's credit ratings could result in increased borrowing costs to the Company and might limit the availability of future financing sources.